luzaasta/sltool-remote-server/readme.md

 - run 'node app.js' in Linux

 Current capabilites
-- manual account refresh of accounts held in configuration file (no encryption)
+- refresh of accounts held in configuration file (no encryption) (now manual only through web)